ding-lab/LR-PKD/README.md

 ## Modules

 * Read alignment & SNV, SV calling: processing the 10x Genomics Chromium sequencing data by aligning reads, de-duplication, applying filters and using the Chromium molecular barcodes to call and phase SNPs, indels, and structural variants in 10x Genomics Sequencing (Long Ranger, Zheng et al., 2016).
+As recommended, running longranger with GATK for more accurate calling of SNPs and indels.

 * Downstream analysis: false-positive call investigation using built-in filters, VEP annotation (McLaren et al., 2016), formatting (vcf2maf), read count (bam-readcount), haplotype collection, and VAF calculation, and then returns a summary.